DanielE-J/Pancake-palace/README.md

 ### Testing user stories

-1. As a first time user, I want to know where the restaurant is lokated
+1. As a first time user, I want to know where the restaurant is located

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|